revolist/revogrid-docs/guide/defs.md

 By leveraging plugins, users can update the grid to meet specific requirements of their applications, ensuring a more versatile and adaptable data management solution.

+### Pagination
+A method of dividing the dataset into separate pages, enhancing the user's ability to navigate through large datasets.
+Revogrid supports pagination in a Pro version plugin.

+### Filtering
+The plugin that enables the grid to display only those rows that meet certain criteria, with support for custom filter functions.

+### Sorting
+A plugin that orders the data rows based on one or more columns, with the ability to implement custom sorting logic.

+## Performance
+The efficiency of the library in processing and rendering large datasets without compromising the responsiveness or user experience.

 ## Prop
 Short for "property," refers to the attributes that can be passed to customize and configure component, influencing its behavior and appearance.

+## Cell
+The intersection point of a row and a column in the grid, capable of displaying and editing data.

+### Cell Editors
+Customizable components that enable cell editing within the grid, allowing for a variety of data input methods, including text, date, select options, and more.

+### Merge Cells
+Combines two or more adjacent cells into a single cell, used for creating spanning headers or emphasizing data.

-## Cell Render/Template
+### Cell Render/Template
 Custom functions or components that define how data is displayed in cells, allowing for the visualization of complex data types or the customization of cell appearance.

 ## Row
 A horizontal line in the grid representing a single data item from the source.

 ### Row Grouping
 The capability to group rows or columns under a shared header to organize data more effectively.
+This feature enhances the readability and usability of large datasets by structuring them into meaningful groups.

 ### Row Headers
 Labels for rows, providing indices, identifiers, or categories for each row to improve readability and navigation.

-## Sorting
-A plugin that orders the data rows based on one or more columns, with the ability to implement custom sorting logic.

-## Virtual Scrolling
-A performance optimization technique that renders only the rows and columns visible to the user, significantly enhancing performance for grids handling large datasets.
+### Row Pin/Freeze
+Allows rows to be fixed or "pinned" to one top/bottom of the grid, remaining visible as the user scrolls vertically through other rows.

+### Trimmed Rows
+Rows which are present in datasource but not visible in viewport.
+For example filtered values.

 ## Viewport
 Refers to the currently visible portion of the grid to the user.
 Revogrid's virtual scrolling technology efficiently updates the viewport with visible rows and columns as the user scrolls, significantly improving the performance and user experience when navigating large datasets.

+### Virtual Scrolling
+A performance optimization technique that renders only the rows and columns visible to the user, significantly enhancing performance for grids handling large datasets.

 <!--@include: ../guide/parts/reactive.md-->